Ujstor/kubernetes/README.md

 ### 3. Customize kube.tf

 In your project folder, you will find the `kube.tf` file.
 Customize this file to suit your needs, specifying variables such as the number of control-plane and agent nodes, CNI choice, and other cluster configurations.
+An example of a `cube.tf` file is in the root of this repository; please check it out.
+It is quite simple to create a Kubernetes cluster in Hetzner for an affordable price.

 ### 4. Initialize and Apply Terraform